 | Executive Dashboard | Looker Studio | Tracks metrics, patterns, and system health |

 Human-in-the-Loop by Design: The system never sends uncertain responses to customers.
-When the confidence check detects short responses or explicit uncertainty ("I don't have that information"), it routes to human review with the AI's draft response.
+When confidence scores fall below thresholds (retrieval confidence, semantic validation, or self-assessment), it routes to human review with diagnostic data.

 Why Claude for Triage, GPT-4 for Resolution?
 Claude excels at structured classification.
 GPT-4's native file search made RAG faster to implement.
 Right model for each task beats one-size-fits-all.